 Tsar Peter I of Russia ("Peter the Great") imposes a tax on beards as part of his efforts to modernize and Westernize the country.
 Officials were empowered to publicly and forcibly shave anyone who refused to pay.
 The tax was formally repealed in 1772 by Catherine the Great.

-The Battle of Rio de Janeiro starts.
-It was a raid in September 12–22, 1711 on the port of Rio de Janeiro during the War of Spanish Succession by a French squadron under René Duguay-Trouin.
+The Battle of Rio de Janeiro starts on September 12, 1711, as a raid on the port of Rio de Janeiro by a French squadron under René Duguay-Trouin, during the War of Spanish Succession.